vrunda23ai/Inkling-GSOC2025-contributions/README.md

 <img style="float: right;" src="https://firstcontributions.github.io/assets/Readme/compare-and-pull.png" alt="create a pull request" />

 Now submit the pull request.
+where `Add this is you` is written write this: `feat(202XXXXXX): added 202XXXXXX id card component`.

 <img style="float: right;" src="https://firstcontributions.github.io/assets/Readme/submit-pull-request.png" alt="submit pull request" />

-Soon I'll be merging all your changes into the main branch of this project.
-You will get a notification email once the changes have been merged.
+Soon we will merge all your changes into the main branch of this project.